About This Chapter

 21. Lorenzo de'Medici of Florence: Biography & Accomplishments

-Explore the life and accomplishments of the powerful Italian statesman Lorenzo de'Medici, and test your understanding about the Italian Renaissance and life, art, and culture in the 15th century.
+Explore the life and accomplishments of the powerful Italian statesman Lorenzo de'Medici, and test your understanding about the Italian Renaissance as well as life, art, and culture in the 15th century.

 Earning College Credit